File FCC Form 481

 When and What to File

-Carriers are no longer required to submit separate copies of the Form 481 filing to the FCC, state utility commissions or Tribal communities that they serve.
+Carriers are no longer required to submit separate copies of the FCC Form 481 filing to the FCC, state utility commissions or Tribal communities that they serve.

 How to File

 Carriers must complete and submit Form 481 through USAC’s E-File system.
-Please see USAC’s Multifactor Authentication Troubleshooting Steps for help logging into E-File.
+Please see USAC’s Multifactor Authentication Troubleshooting FAQs for help logging into E-File.
 Carriers may begin the filing and save it to edit or complete at a later time.
 Simply log in as usual to see a list of forms in progress and continue work.

 Users must have one of the following Form 481 entitlements to access the Form 481 system:

-- Form 481 SPU (Service Provider User): allows the user to enter but not certify data (typically provided to users inside the carrier).
+- FCC Form 481 SPU (Service Provider User): allows the user to enter but not certify data (typically provided to users inside the carrier).

-- Form 481 SPA (Service Provider Agent): allows the user to enter but not certify data (typically provided to agents outside the carrier).
+- FCC Form 481 SPA (Service Provider Agent): allows the user to enter but not certify data (typically provided to agents outside the carrier).

-The individual listed as the company officer on the carrier’s Form 498 can assign these entitlements.
+The individual listed as the company officer on the carrier’s FCC Form 498 can assign these entitlements.
 Company officers or general contacts with questions about logging into E-File or E-File passwords should contact customer operations via email or at (888) 641-8722.
 For E-File questions, customer service can only help the company officer or general contact listed on a carrier’s FCC Form 498.
 Others should direct E-File questions to the company officer or general contact who established the carrier’s authorized user entitlements.
 Please see USAC’s 498 ID webpage for help registering for a Form 498 ID, also called a Service Provider ID (SPIN).

-Officers who encounter trouble adding system-specific entitlements to a user’s account should email hcquestions@usac.org with the following information: the carrier’s SPIN; the system (Form 481, HUBB, PMM) to be accessed; the email address the officer uses to log into E-File; and the email address and user role (SPO, SPU or SPA) of the person who needs the entitlement.
+Officers who encounter trouble adding system-specific entitlements to a user’s account should email hcquestions@usac.org with the following information: the carrier’s SPIN; the system (FCC Form 481, HUBB, PMM) to be accessed; the email address the officer uses to log into E-File; and the email address and user role (SPO, SPU or SPA) of the person who needs the entitlement.

 Late Filings